LazyGorillaLabs/reposcan/README.md

 - code obfuscation detection
 - Community-Driven Rule Sets:
 Allow users to contribute their own suspicious pattern rules and share them, making RepoScan a community-driven project.
+- better detection for unwanted behaviors such as crypto miners
+- Better JS AST parsing and/or custom ESLint rules
 - (Maybe some day) Sandboxed Dynamic Analysis:
 Safely execute the code in a controlled environment to observe runtime behavior.